drkamarul/MY_R_Conference/regression_analysis.md

 My name is Kamarul Imran, but just call me KIM.

-I am the Associate Professor in Epidemiology and Statistics at the School of Medical Sciences, Universiti Sains Malaysia.
+I hold the position of Associate Professor in Epidemiology and Statistics at the School of Medical Sciences, Universiti Sains Malaysia.

 My academic profile is available here http://www.medic.usm.my/jpm/index.php/en/academic-information/587-prof-madya-dr-kamarul-imran-musa